anyaevostinar/anyaevostinar.github.io/classes/361-s25/hw-encyclopedia.md

 ---

 ## Logistics
 This is an individual assignment, so you should complete it on your own, though you are able to get help from many sources as detailed in the syllabus.

 This assignment has several intermediate due dates.
-The first is the topic choice, which is due October 12th at 10pm.
+The first is the topic choice, which is due April 30th at 10pm.
 See the [full list of dates below](#due-dates).
 As with all assignments, you will have the opportunity to revise this assignment based on the feedback that you get.

+## AI Use
+You may use Gemini to assist you in any aspect of this assignment.
+However, you are responsible for verifying the complete correctness of everything you submit.
+Remember that generative AI tends to hallucinate facts and citations.

 ## Goal
 The goals of this assignment are two-fold.